Gyda Peninsula: Environmental protection

 In 1996 the northernmost 8 782 km2 was declared a nature reserve (zapovednik), with a general ban on traffic.
 The reserve Gyda Nature Reserve was administered from the region capital Tazovsky.
 10 December 2019 the protected area was changed into a national park.

 Since 2014, massive holes nearly 100 feet wide popped up on the ground of the peninsula, probably due to methane gas blowouts.
 In 2016, after a hiatus of 25 years (the local research station was closed in 1991), scientists were allowed back on the site to lead geo-cryological studies and monitor the permafrost.

 In 2020, officially following the warmest summer recorded in the region since 1881, heavy masses of mud and permafrost started to slide into the sea of the Gydan Bay.
 The mudslides have also been attributed to the recent launch of the Arctic LNG 2 project, an enormous natural gas extraction site built in the region.

 Petroleum

-The fossil gas company PAO Novatek has since 2019 had permission for gas extraction from a major part of the peninsula.
+The fossil gas company PAO Novatek has since 2019 had permission for natural gas extraction from a major part of the peninsula.
 In 2020 the company presented plans for construction of a major port on the Gulf of Ob for gas shipment.
-The port is called Utrenneye and the project is named Arctic LNG 2.
+The port is called Utrenneye and the project is named Arctic LNG2.